If you have ever considered straightening your teeth with aligners, you have probably come across the Invisalign vs Smile Direct Club debate.

 Invisalign vs Smile Direct cost

-Have a look at this table for a summary and comparison of SDC and Invisalign costs:
+Have a look at this table for a summary and comparison of Smile Direct and Invisalign treatment costs:

 Smile Direct Club